guestyorg/tokenization-js/README.md

 - loads script asynchronously to ensure page rendering isn't blocked
 - returns a Promise to know when script loading is complete
 - resolves to `null` if called in a server environment

+#### Note: To be PCI-compliant, you must load the SDK directly from https://pay.guesty.com (either by adding a script tag or using the ES module).
+You cannot include it in a bundle or host it yourself.

 ## Installation